 *This number is considered equal to an individual sale of a single copy of a magazine.

 Cold Weather Won’t Slow Us Down

-As many “pack it in” for the slow season, we see less content coming from those few remaining media outlets.
+Back when we ran Personal Watercraft Illustrated, we operated on a 7-issue a year format.
+For four months out of the year, we published back-to-back monthly issues.
+These were during the summer months when racing and recreational riding were at their height.
+Yet, when temperatures cooled, so did our publishing schedule, and we went to a bi-monthly (every other month) schedule.
+Not only did we lose readership, but advertising support as well.
+It was a death nell.
 Fortunately, The Watercraft Journal doesn’t take a winter break, but rather, continues to crank out some of the industry’s best content from throughout the globe, and coverage from the entire personal watercraft industry – be it touring, fishing, racing, freestyle/freeride, or do-it-yourself tech.
 We bring the enthusiast the widest array of coverage possible – and completely free to the reader!

 *When this number is translated to print publication standards equals a 98-page magazine.
 Please note that this number does not include an average of two uniquely-written news articles published daily.

 Unlike other publications or sites, The Watercraft Journal doesn’t require its readers to download, or pay for a subscription, or even a setup a password to log in and access our content.
 Why?
 Because trending shows that people flee from such websites.
 Rather, we give our content freely and easily-accessibly to them; whether it’s via a desktop, a laptop or a portable device, they can read our content.
 And with our Facebook, Twitter, Instagram, YouTube, and weekly newsletters, we bring our content directly to them.
 And that’s a huge part of our success!

 Top Five countries: United States, Australia, Canada, Japan, France